SoumyadeepDatta/STCET/OSLAB/Assignment #2/readme.md

 21. Print greater between 2 numbers.\
 22. Check whether a number is odd or even.\
 **Part B**\
-23. Write a menu driven shell script for the following options: (i) Merging the contents of two files into another. (ii) Searching a pattern from a file.
+23. (1)Write a menu driven shell script for the following options: (i) Merging the contents of two files into another. (ii) Searching a pattern from a file.
 If the user gives some invalid choice, it will prompt “Invalid option” message.\
-24. Write a shell script that will display some desired number of lines starting from a specified line of a given file.
+24. (3)Write a shell script that will display some desired number of lines starting from a specified line of a given file.
 User must interactively supply the file name, starting line number and number of lines to be displayed.\
-25. Write a menu driven shell script for the following options: (i) Number of presently active users (ii) Displaying some desired number of lines from top of a file. (iii) Updating the access time of a given file to current time.
+25. (4)Write a menu driven shell script for the following options: (i) Number of presently active users (ii) Displaying some desired number of lines from top of a file. (iii) Updating the access time of a given file to current time.
 If the user gives some invalid choice it will prompt “Invalid option” message.\
-26. Write a shell program to count number of words, characters, white spaces and special symbols in a given text.\
+26. (15)Write a shell program to count number of words, characters, white spaces and special symbols in a given text.\
 **Part C**\
-27. Write a shell script to find the maximum and minimum of some given numbers.\
+27. (6)Write a shell script to find the maximum and minimum of some given numbers.\
-28. Write a shell script to check for an Armstrong number.\
+28. (11)Write a shell script to check for an Armstrong number.\
-29. Write a shell script to print all possible combinations of 3 numbers.\
+29. (12)Write a shell script to print all possible combinations of 3 numbers.\
-30. Write shell script to generate fibonacci series upto ‘n’.\
+30. (17)Write shell script to generate fibonacci series upto ‘n’.\
 31. Write shell script to generate non fibonacci series upto ‘n’.\
-32. Write a shell program to find factorial of given number.
+32. (16)Write a shell program to find factorial of given number.